dinarly/Story/README.md

 ## Introduction to Artificial Intelligence

-One day Abdallah and Tasnim — the friendly dragons — were by the lake.
+One day Abdallah and Safiyyah — the friendly dragons — were by the lake.

-Tasnim was holding the old book, which she then opened to reveal the most beloved Compendium.
+Safiyyah was holding the old book, which she then opened to reveal the most beloved Compendium.

 Abdallah closed his eyes and randomly chose a book from the wonderful Compendium.

 As if by magic — another friendly dragon — Ai — had appeared.

-Tasnim, Abdallah and Ai then performed the traditional cute friendly dragon greeting.
+Safiyyah, Abdallah and Ai then performed the traditional cute friendly dragon greeting.

 This greeting is a dance with lots of giggling and laughter.

-Abdallah and Tasnim fell down laughing from all of the silly tomfoolery.
+Abdallah and Safiyyah fell down laughing from all of the silly tomfoolery.

 Ai stood there, holding a notepad.

-Ai told Tasnim and Abdallah: “I am writing a paper about Artificial Intelligence!”
+Ai told Safiyyah and Abdallah: “I am writing a paper about Artificial Intelligence!”

 Abdallah said: “What is Artificial Intelligence?”

-Tasnim shouted: “I know!!”
+Safiyyah shouted: “I know!!”

 Abdallah looked surprised.
-Tasnim had a habit of visiting the library in secret and gathering useful knowledge from wonderful books.
+Safiyyah had a habit of visiting the library in secret and gathering useful knowledge from wonderful books.

-Tasnim explained: “Inside our brains, where we think, there are special structures called neurons”.
+Safiyyah explained: “Inside our brains, where we think, there are special structures called neurons”.

 “We can model these structures inside a computer!
 So a computer can think almost like we can!”